quantumphysicist/Disaster-Response-Pipelines/README.md

 ## Project Motivation<a name="motivation"></a>

-I want to show that machine learning can be used to classify messages sent during a disaster into appropriate categories, to help ensure an efficient response by the relevant agencies.
+I want to show that machine learning can be used to classify messages sent during a disaster into appropriate categories, to help ensure an efficient response by relevant agencies.

 ## Instructions: <a name="instructions"></a>
 1. Run the following commands in the project's root directory to set up your database and model.